 Peter Carey of Travel and Leisure says, “In a landscape with few signs of human history, the Maheno is now a picturesque, emotionally uncomplicated ruin.”
 The Maheno is now heavily rusted, with bones tilting and the harsh saltwater slowly deteriorating what’s left of it.
 But stands as a great reminder to everyone that behind a wreck or a ruin there lies genuine stories that history and nature can only be a witness of.

 Come and explore this amazing landmark with us here at Dropbear Adventures.
 We can make your Fraser Island travel a truly memorable and unforgettable experience as we take you to the various scenic spots on the island, including the SS Maheno Shipwreck.
-Give us a call today and plan your Fraser Island travel adventure with us!
+Give us a call today and plan your Fraser Island Tours and experience an adventure with us!